carpentries-incubator/reproducible-publications-quarto/episodes/03-quarto-documents.md

 ## Creating Pre-formatted Papers

 We have learned how to start a new document on RStudio and we will learn good practices for project organization next.
-But, let’s say you are writing a paper and you already know which journal you are submitting it to?
+But, let’s say you are writing a paper having a journal in mind?
 Writing it in your own style and then formatting prior to submission will duplicate your work, right?
 The good news is that RStudio can give us a hand with that.

 Quarto offers some journal formats and made them available within the quarto-journals GitHub organization, including: